 - If you want to take a walk by the Cusco center during the days of this celebration and enjoy the festivity by yourself, we suggest you get, first, a Cusco tourist map and avoid the crowd.

 “THE INTI RAYMI URGES US TO CREATE DELIGHT INSIDE AND TO ENABLE OUR LIVES TO MIRROR OUR INTERNAL BLISS”

-As you will understand, this celebration is not something to go unnoticed.
-It is an emblematic time when Cusco is revitalized.
-And its colors, traditions, and beautiful legends take shape with the different celebrations.
+As you see, this celebration is not something to let go unnoticed.
+June 24 is an emblematic time when Cusco is revitalized, and its colors, traditions, and beautiful legends take shape with this fantastic celebration.
 Being part of the Inti Raymi, you will be able to understand in greater depth the themes that shape the daily life of Cusco.
 Together with Machu Travel Peru, we hope we have been of help.
-If you want to enjoy these celebrations on your next vacation, you can consult with our advisors.
-Our team will be excited to help you make the trip of your dreams come true
+If you want to enjoy this celebration on your next vacation, you can consult with our advisors.
+Our team will be excited to help you make the trip of your dreams come true.